Zuojiangtao/antd-vue3-admin/README.md

 ## Introduction

-A mid-backend development template project based on vue3, vite4 and ant-design-vue4.
-Using the latest vue3, vite6, TypeScript5 and other cutting-edge technologies, out-of-the-box front-end solutions can be used for learning and business development.
+A mid-backend development template project based on vue3, vite7 and ant-design-vue4.
+Using the latest vue3, vite7, TypeScript5 and other cutting-edge technologies, out-of-the-box front-end solutions can be used for learning and business development.

+> node >= 20 | node 22+

 ![./preview.png](./preview.png)